Irina Terehova: Television

 In 2019, Terehova competed with her husband Dave Leduc on The Amazing Race Canada Season 7.
-The couple made it clear that they weren't on the show for the prize money or to make friends, it was apparently Leduc's desire since teenage to compete on the show.
-Undoubtedly the most controversial seasons of the Canadian franchise, The couple became the most notorious villains the franchise has known, while being practically unbeatable for the entire season.
+The couple made it clear that they weren't on the show for the prize money nor to make friends; Leduc apparently desired to compete on the show since he was a teenager.
+Undoubtedly the most controversial seasons of the Canadian franchise, the couple became the most notorious villains the franchise has known, while being practically unbeatable for the entire season.
 The couple outraged a lot of viewers and were deemed "un-Canadian".
 They fell out of favour of viewers and fellow racers for their cutthroat way of racing, copying an answer at the Horne Lake Caves Provincial Park and stealing cabs in Yellowknife, Northwest Territories.
 The couple later revealed receiving death threats when the show aired.
 They generated a remarkable amount of hate from Canadian viewers for referring to other contestants as peasants.

 In the first episode of the season, in Kamloops, British Columbia, the couple quickly stood out and became the season's villains after trash-talking Canada’s Choice Jet & Dave.
-In the fifth episode, in Nanaimo island, Vancouver, the remaining contestants teamed up and tried send the Quebec couple home, but as the couple said, it was a “drastic failure.”
+In the fifth episode, in Nanaimo, Vancouver Island, the remaining contestants teamed up and tried to send the Quebec couple home, but as the couple said, it was a "drastic failure."
 Despite a well-laid plan against the couple and a record number of penalties taken by multiple teams, it was ultimately the Halifax twins who got eliminated.

 Dave and Irina led the charge out of Thunder Bay to Wolfville, Nova Scotia, but faltered at the apple sorting challenge and were eventually the last team to meet host Jon Montgomery at the mat at Luckett Vineyards.